The Last Chase: Production

+The script for The Last Chase was written by Christopher Crowe in the 1970s.
+When the rights for the script were bought by a studio for $50,000, Crowe opted to have his name removed the film and instead be credited under the pseudonym "C.R.
+O'Christopher".

-The Last Chase began photography on October 9, 1979, with production wrapping on December 4, 1979.
+Principal photography began on October 9, 1979, with production wrapping on December 4, 1979.
 The film locations included locales in both the United States and Canada.
 The Last Chase was filmed in Tucson, Flagstaff, Marana, Sedona and Phoenix, Arizona, along with the Sonoran Desert.
 The film was also shot in Port Credit, Caledon, Toronto and the Mosport International Raceway, Clarington, Durham, Ontario, Canada.

 The aircraft used in The Last Chase was a Canadair CL-13 Sabre Mk 6, c/n 1600, N1039C.

 Reception

-Film historian and reviewer Leonard Maltin in Leonard Maltin's Movie Guide 2013 (2012), considered The Last Chase as "... a flimsy drama that reeks of Reaganomics."
+In Leonard Maltin's Movie Guide 2013 (2012), film historian and reviewer Leonard Maltin considered The Last Chase to be "a flimsy drama that reeks of Reaganomics."

-The review in TV Guide, simply said, "The performances are adequate, but the script fails to balance the car chases with interesting characters."
+The review in TV Guide simply stated, "The performances are adequate, but the script fails to balance the car chases with interesting characters."

 Home media

 The Last Chase was originally released on VHS and CED by Vestron Video (now a division of Lions Gate Entertainment).
-The film was re-released in DVD format in May, 2011 via Code Red.
+The film was re-released on DVD in May 2011 by Code Red.